Table of Contents

 How you can visit Chernobyl:

-I booked a private two day tour through Young Pioneer Tours who offer a variety of different packages from 1 to 5 days.
+I booked a private two-day tour through Young Pioneer Tours who offer a variety of different packages from one to five days.

 Although I recount my visit with awe, it’s important to remember there was and is a massive human and environmental cost.
 From the brave firefighters (the liquidators as they were known) to the children that suffered deformities and cancers, the effects of the nuclear disaster have taken a massive toll.